SenseNet/sensenet/docs/content-naming.md

 Generally speaking it is not desired to change the Name of a Content automatically when changing its DisplayName as it would be considered renaming of the Content, and would possibly cause broken links (since the Name is part of the Path that also acts as a permalink to the Content).
 Therefore the following rules apply to Name autogeneration:

-- for new Content Name is autogenerated from DisplayName,
+- for new Content the Name is autogenerated from DisplayName,
 - for existing Content if the Content is opened in edit mode, the Name is NOT autogenerated from DisplayName,
 - for existing Content if the Content is opened with the Rename action, the Name is autogenerated from DisplayName,
 - in any scenario if the AlwaysUpdateName property of the DisplayName control is set to true, the Name is autogenerated from the DisplayName.